 Most Wisconsin personal injury actions have a three-year window where a lawsuit can be filed.
 This process begins by drafting and submitting a complaint.
 After being filed, the adverse party usually is given 45 days to file a document answering the original complaint.

-The case is then assigned to a judge who establishes case deadlines through a pre-trial conference usually carried out by phone.
+The case is then assigned to a judge who establishes case deadlines through a pre-trial conference usually carried out over the phone.
 After these dates are set, the process usually referred to as Discovery begins.

 Discovery is commonly made up of three distinct steps: